 - a.
 Mellissa reviews all IMP programs annually.
-These inspections include a review of plan updates and a review of monitoring progress.
+These inspections include a review of plan updates and a review of monitoring process.
 This review results in a review letter from the Commission.
 This information is tracked by Mellissa annually. - b Mellissa has developed a supplemental checklist which addresses the pipe defect issue.
-This checklist is used during every standard inspection. - c.
+This checklist is used during every standard inspection.
+There are three miles of cast iron in the City of Fulton.
+There are 343 miles of bare steel between five municipal operators. - c.
 Mellissa has a supplemental checklist which addresses low pressure distribution risk.
-The supplemental question is used for every standard inspection. - Did the state review the following (these items are NTSB recommendations to PHMSA that have been deemed acceptable response based on PHMSA reviewing these items during the evaluation process): Chapter 5.1
+The supplemental question is used for every standard inspection. - 5 Did the state review the following (these items are NTSB recommendations to PHMSA that have been deemed acceptable response based on PHMSA reviewing these items during the evaluation process): Chapter 5.1

 - a.
 Operator procedures for determining if exposed cast iron pipe was examined for evidence of graphitization and if necessary remedial action was taken; - b.
 Operator procedures for surveillance of cast iron pipelines, including appropriate action resulting from tracking circumferential cracking failures, study of leakage history, or other unusual operating maintenance condition?
 (Note: See GPTC Appendix G-18 for guidance); - c.
-Operator emergency response procedures for leaks caused by excavation damage near buildings and determine whether the procedures adequately address the possibility of multiple leaks and underground migration of gas into nearby buildings Refer to 4/12/01 letter from PHMSA in response to NTSB recommendation P-00-20 and P-00-21: - d.
-Operator records of previous accidents and failures including reported thirdparty damage and leak response to ensure appropriate operator response as required by 192.617: - e.
-Directional drilling/boring procedures of each pipeline operator or its contractor to determine if they include actions to protect their facilities from the dangers posed by drilling and other trench less technologies;
+Operator emergency response procedures for leaks caused by excavation damage near buildings and determine whether the procedures adequately address the possibility of multiple leaks and underground migration of gas into nearby buildings Refer to 4/12/01 letter from PHMSA in response to NTSB recommendation P-00-20 and P-00-21; - d.
+Operator records of previous accidents and failures including reported thirdparty damage and leak response to ensure appropriate operator response as required by 192.617; - e.
+Directional drilling/boring procedures of each pipeline operator or its contractor to determine if they include actions to protect their facilities from the dangers posed by drilling and other trench less technologies; - f.

-- f.
 Operator procedures for considering low pressure distribution systems in threat analysis? - g.
 Operator compliance with state and federal regulations for regulators located inside buildings?